The NoStraDAMUS Project

 Professor Russell Goodall has compiled data from hundreds of sources to develop a database of solid solubilities of the first 83 elements in the periodic table (this data has been published as Data in Brief).

 Solid Solubilities Chart

-Click here to see the interactive chart that shows these elements, by period, and how well they mix with each other - by clicking on, or hovering over, the different elements you can see how well different elements will dissolve into that element.
+The interactive chart that shows these elements, by period, and how well they mix with each other.
+By clicking on, or hovering over, the different elements you can see how well different elements will dissolve into that element.

 Many alloy systems have been well researched and are in common use, but many more combinations have never been attempted.
 Considering the possibilities of ternary, quaternary and quinary alloy systems, the number of possible combinations becomes mind-boggling.
 Untested alloys are an unknown quantity - we should be able to predict the properties we would expect (strength, ductility, corrosion resistance, etc), but until we try, we won't know for certain.
 The purpose of the NoStraDAMUS project is to develop a process whereby untested alloy systems can be identified and further researched.

 The drive to identify new alloy systems is the possibility of discovering a step-change in performance.
 While experimenting with existing alloy may bring about the potential for iterative improvements, we are walking into the unknown when it comes to untested alloys.
 We should be able to predict the types of properties (strength, ductility, corrosion resistance, etc) we would expect, but until we try, we will not know for certain.